NoahYannis/TotallyNormalCalculatorV2/README.md

 To Do:

 - Bugfix
-- Setting Diary Entry Date with Date Picker
-- Containerization
 - More Unit Tests
 - Add Rich Text Editor To Diary
-- Add Search Function To Diary
 - Azure Integration (Blob Storage, Serverless Functions etc)
-- Shortcuts For Working With Entries
 - Localization